 Mutually beneficial partnerships are hardwired into BASA’s DNA and are a part of its founding ethos.
 We believe in the power that comes from deep collaboration between the right partners and the transformational value of the arts to effect meaningful social change.

-BASA was founded in 1997 as a joint initiative between government and the private sector, as part of a strategy to secure greater involvement in the arts and from businesses operating in South Africa.
-Established as a section 21 company, BASA is constituted in terms of the Companies Act, and is registered as a public benefit organisation.
+BASA was founded in 1997 as a joint initiative between government and the private sector, as part of a strategy to secure greater involvement in the arts from businesses operating in South Africa.
+Established as a Section 21 company, BASA is constituted in terms of the Companies Act, and is registered as a public benefit organisation.
 Its delisting as a Schedule 3 entity has seen Business and Arts South Africa NPC register for VAT.
-BASA is accountable to its stakeholders, namely government, BASA members, and the creative sector.
+BASA is accountable to its stakeholders – the government, BASA members and the creative sector.